fongc123/notes/Kubernetes/Pod.md

 - `spec.activeDeadlineSeconds`
 - `spec.tolerations`

-The current configuration file must be generated with `kubectl get pod <POD_NAME> -o yaml > <FILENAME>.yml`, where the previous pod will be replaced.
+The current configuration file can be generated with `kubectl get pod <POD_NAME> -o yaml > <FILENAME>.yml`.
+If changes are made to the file and the `replace` command is used, the previous pod will be deleted.

 Below are some other useful options.
 - `--force`: force the operation (*often used with `replace`*)